ccoenraets/salesforce-developer-workshop/index.md

 ### Browser Requirements

+The following browsers are supported to work with the Developer Console:

   - Most recent version of Google Chrome
   - Most recent version of Mozilla Firefox
   - Most recent version of Safari
   - Internet Explorer 9 or higher

 ### Issues

-Please create an issue [here](https://github.com/ccoenraets/salesforce-developer-workshop/issues) if you run into any problem or if you have a suggestion to make this workshop better.
+Please create an issue [here](https://github.com/ccoenraets/salesforce-developer-workshop/issues) if you run into any problem or if you have a suggestion to improve this workshop.

+You can also send me a message on Twitter:

+<a href="https://twitter.com/ccoenraets" class="twitter-follow-button" data-show-count="true" data-lang="en" data-size="large">Follow @ccoenraets</a>
+<script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src="//platform.twitter.com/widgets.js";fjs.parentNode.insertBefore(js,fjs);}}(document,"script","twitter-wjs");</script>

 <div class="row" style="margin-top:40px;">